oliverSarah/flexbox/README.md

 # flexbox
-Learning Flexbox with FreeCodeCamp, making a Photo Gallery.
+Learning Flexbox with FreeCodeCamp, making a Photo Gallery. <br>

 Flexbox has a main and cross axis.
 The main axis is defined by the flex-direction property, which has four possible values: